andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 # Introductory questions

-*Q1.1*: What is the name of your organization?
+*Q2.1*: What is the name of your organization?

 :   Text field

-*Q1.2*: Where is your organization's headquarters?
+*Q2.2*: Where is your organization's headquarters?

 :   Autocomplete text field populated with a list of countries

     [How to add this to Qualtrics](/project/diss-ingos-in-autocracies/survey-notes/)

-*Q1.3*: What is your position in the organization?
+*Q2.3*: What is your position in your organization?

 :    Single answer